imics-lab/eeg-transfer-learning/README.md

 ### SPP-EEGNET: An Input-Agnostic Self-Supervised EEG Rrpresentation Model For Inter-Dataset Transfer Learning

 ---
-The paper is under review for ICASSP 2022 conference
+The paper is published in The 18th International Conference on Computing and Information Technology (IC2IT)